xenoteo/N-Times/README.md

 A simple android application for organizing training time.

 ## About
 With the app you can customize a training in any way you want.
-You need to do it just once without any control of time and changing timer every time you change the length of an exercise.
-One simple customization of the training and you forget about time after clicking one button!
+You have no need to control the time and change timer every time you change the length of an exercise.
+One simple customization of the training and you forget about time after clicking one button.

 10 tabatas with 1 min rest between them?
 OK, you can choose 10 rounds with 4 exercises of 20 s, rest between exercises of 10 s and rest between rounds of 1 min.